FungC10/accessly/ROLE_AND_ASSIGNMENT_LOGIC.md

 This document summarizes the role management, assignment, and participant addition logic for both **Rooms** (PUBLIC, PRIVATE) and **Issues/Tickets** (TICKET) in the system.

+**Important:** ISSUE (TICKET) rooms have special semantics - they represent managed internal issues/tasks, not social chat rooms.
+Responsibility ("Assigned To") is controlled by ADMIN only.

 ## Key Changes (Latest)

+1. **ISSUE room semantics locked** - ISSUE rooms represent managed tasks, not social chat
+2. **ADMIN-only responsibility** - Only admins can reassign responsibility in ISSUE rooms
-1. **Assign button removed** - Redundant with member list role management
+3. **Assign button removed** - Redundant with member list role management
-2. **Admin permissions expanded** - Admins can now manage all member roles
+4. **Admin permissions expanded** - Admins can now manage all member roles
-3. **Unified role management** - All role changes happen through member list
+5. **Backend enforcement** - Server-side validation for ISSUE ownership rules

 ---